zwave-js/node-zwave-js/packages/core/api.md

     tempPersonalizationString: Buffer;
 };

-// Warning: (ae-missing-release-tag) "deserializeCacheValue" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "deserializeCacheValue" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function deserializeCacheValue(value: SerializedValue): unknown;

-// Warning: (ae-missing-release-tag) "directionPrefixPadding" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "directionPrefixPadding" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export const directionPrefixPadding: string;

-// Warning: (ae-missing-release-tag) "dskFromString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "dskFromString" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function dskFromString(dsk: string): Buffer;

-// Warning: (ae-missing-release-tag) "dskToString" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "dskToString" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export function dskToString(dsk: Buffer): string;

-// Warning: (ae-missing-release-tag) "DSTInfo" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "DSTInfo" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface DSTInfo {